karthikvemuri/karthikvemuri/README.md

 # KARTHIK VEMURI

 Hey!
 I am Karthik, a Senior Software Developer.
 I have worked across a bunch of tech spaces - telecom, storage, networking.
-I've had a chance to work on Backend dev and low-level system programming.
+I've had a chance to work on Distributed Systems (Backend development) and low-level system programming.

 Right now, I'm diving into the fintech world as part of my role at Varo Money,  and exploring new tech.
 My GitHub's been on a long break, but I'm finally revamping it with fresh learning and experiments.